 Geography of Malindi

 Malindi is a town located on Malindi Bay very close to the mouth of the River Sabaki, on the shore of the mighty Indian Ocean on the coast of the Republic of Kenya.
 According to the 2009 National Census, Malindi had a population of 207,253.
-This makes it the largest urban centre in Kilifi County.
+This makes it the largest urban center in Kilifi County.

 Overview of Malindi

-History of Malindi
+History of Malindi Kenya

 Malindi is known over time as a friendly ancient coastal town, founded around the 1st Century AD.
 It is believed that the original site of Malindi town may have been Mambrui, a few kilometers north of the Sabaki River.
 It was known to Portuguese sailors and travellers as Malinde / Melinde.
 The present-day town is the second biggest town on the Kenyan Coast after Mombasa City.
 Some people say that the name is derived from a Swahili word Mali Ndi, which means a lot of wealth.
 However, others claim that Malindi is Swahili meaning ‘holes’ referring to the numerous caves found along the coastline.
 There was a time that town was also popularly known as Malindi Mtama.
 This was because of the large amounts of Sorghum produced around Malindi.
 Mtama is Swahili for sorghum.

-Administratively, Malindi was formally an independent town that had a huge population of Muslim residents.
+Administratively, Malindi Kenya was formally an independent town that had a huge population of Muslim residents.
 With time, the town came under influence of different forces; Portuguese, Arabs, Chinese and British.
 In the sixteenth Century, Malindi town came under the influence of Portuguese.
 Their interaction and influence lasted for over two centuries.
 Notable Portuguese visitors include Vasco Da Gama.
 Vasco Da Gama, a renowned Portuguese explorer came to the coastal town in the 15th Century while on a voyage to India.
 It is believed that this maiden journey created a base for other Portuguese.
 The Vasco da Gama pillar and the Chapel are a shred of evidence up to date of the Portuguese interaction in Malindi.

 The 17th Century saw a different power taking control over the town.
 Malindi was ruled by the Sultan of Oman and Zanzibar for another 200 years before the Scramble and Partition of Africa which saw the town alongside other parts of the country under British rule in the 19th century.
 Notable visitors to Malindi included the Chinese explorer Cheng Ho is another notable visitor to Malindi having had a stopover during his fifth voyage.
-There is an existence of Chinese Chinaware found in Mambrui(the original Malindi) now a small town a few kilometres from the present day Malindi.
+There is an existence of Chinese Chinaware found in Mambrui(the original Malindi) now a small town a few kilometres from the present day Malindi town.

 7 reasons why you should visit Malindi